SEGH/google-scripts/README.md

 ## makeSessionReminderDrafts

-Modify name in html message.
+Modify name in html message to be your name.

 Must have spreadsheet with id that matches the openById argument, column A for email addresses, column B for session date.